thegraphnetwork/streamlit-docker-template/README.md

 # streamlit-docker-template
-Template repository to create a dockerized Streamlit application from scratch
+Template repository to create a dockerized Streamlit application from scratch.

+If you want to create Streamlit application, select this repo as a templated when creating your app's repository.

 ### Run with docker-compose :